Overfront64/Encryption/README.md

-# Encryption
+# Password Manager
- A python program for storing encrypted login details
+ A python program for storing encrypted login details and generating passwords

 ## How to Setup
  1. Open a terminal